Sexuality of Frederick the Great: Legacy and historiography

 To others it seems that deliberate ignoring of abounding circumstantial evidence is rooted in conviction that a gay ruler would be a disgrace, as if Frederick's homosexuality would shrink his historic size.
-The myth of one of the greatest war heroes in world history was not allowed to be psychologically deconstructed.
-It is such multicentennial historiography that today brings so much prominence, including a lexical special article, to a subject, that would play only one role among many in a biography about a contemporary.

-In contrast, his homosexuality was embraced by the homosexual publications of Weimar Germany, which featured him on their covers and praised him for governing while homosexual.
-Thomas Mann had provided an early precursor to this point of view with his essay Frederick and the grand coalition, written in late 1914, at the start of World War I. He contrasted Frederick's soldierly, male drive and his literary, female connotations consisting of "decomposing" skepticism.
+In contrast, his homosexuality was embraced by the homosexual publications of Weimar Germany, which featured him on their covers and praised him.
+Thomas Mann had provided an early precursor to this point of view with his essay Friedrich und die große Koalition ("Frederick and the Grand Coalition"), written in late 1914, at the start of World War I. He prominently highlighted the "feminine" and artistic facets of Frederick, viewing the monarch as a deeply conflicted personality, torn between martial toughness and an intellectual sensitivity—manifested, for instance, in his love of French literature and his flute playing.
 Vorberg's conclusions were sharply criticized by another amateur historian, Ferdinand Karsch, in the gay publication Die Freundschaft.
 In 1931, homosexual activist Richard Linsert published the book Intrigue and Love: On Politics and Sexual Life which spent nine pages discussing Frederick and his sexuality.
 In 1937, the literary writer Jochen Klepper, who was persecuted by the Nazis and ultimately perished, published his successful novel The Father.
 Novel of the Soldier King, in which he got to the bottom of the traumatic father-son relationship, although only hinting at a homosexual disposition in the son.
 He concluded that the father's values of discipline, order, and determination eventually prevailed over the son's effeminate tendencies.
 This was again compatible with the general historiography that Frederick, endowed with these paternal values, successfully used the powerful army his father had built up to transform a backward agricultural state on the periphery into a major European power.